rmrbytes/sia/docs/03_servers_installation.md

 7. **Set the Hugging Face Token and X-API-Key**:

-   Edit the `.env` file to add the Hugging Face token and X-API-Key.
+   Edit the `.env` file to add the Hugging Face token and X-API-Key using an editor like nano or vi.
 The Hugging Face token should be obtained as described in the prerequisites, while the X-API-Key can be generated using one of the methods below:

    ```bash
    # In the .env file, add: